FlexMeasures/flexmeasures/documentation/concepts/benefits_of_flex.rst

 ^^^^^^^^^^^^^^

 Shifting happens when an asset delays or advances its energy production or consumption.
-A defining feature of shifting is that total production or consumption at the end of the flexibility opportunity remains the same.
+A defining feature of shifting is that total production or consumption remains the same when this flexibility is activated.

 - An example of delaying consumption is when a charging station postpones the charging process of an electric vehicle.
 - An example of advancing consumption is when a cooling unit starts to cool before the upper temperature bound was reached (pre-cooling).